 Government has proposed a new right to buy scheme for housing association tenants.
-A pilot is planned later in 2018.
+A pilot began in August 2018 in the Midlands.

 New housing association right to buy